Wied58/set_time_from_gps/README.md

 Restarts the network time service - in case you are connected to a network.

-Write to /var/opt/syslog to indicate system time is set via GPS.
+Writes to /var/opt/syslog to indicate system time is set via GPS.

 To make use the of the script on boot: